apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 If you add a file in the `Sources` folder, the plugin would be unable to access it as the path is computed relative to the `swift-protobuf-config.json` file.

-> Note: paths to your `.proto` files will have to include the relative path from the config file directory to the `.proto` file location.
+> Note: paths to your `.proto` files have to include the relative path from the config file directory to the `.proto` file location.
 > Files **must** be contained within the same directory as the config file.

 In the above configuration, you declared two invocations to the `protoc` compiler.
 The first invocation